Mario8802/Mario8802/README.md

 ## 👋 About Me

+# Hello!
+I'm **Mario** 👋

-Hello!
-I'm **Mario**, a passionate **software engineer** with a knack for problem-solving and writing efficient code.
-My focus is primarily on **Python**.
-I'm constantly learning, growing, and sharing knowledge.
+I'm an enthusiastic **software development student**, eager to solve problems and write efficient code.
+My primary focus is on learning **Python** and building a strong foundation in **web development** with **Django**, **HTML**, and **CSS**.

+I'm constantly learning and growing, taking small steps every day toward becoming a skilled developer.
+While I may not have all the answers yet, I'm always ready to explore and improve.

+Feel free to check out my projects to see what I’m working on, and connect with me—I’d love to share knowledge and collaborate! 🚀

 ---